hitoshi-watase/sercrod/docs/reference/directives/events.md

 Notes:

-- There is no special variable named `event` injected by Nablla.
+- There is no special variable named `event` injected by Sercrod.
   - Use `$event` or `$e` instead.
 - `el` and `$el` always refer to the element that owns the `@name` attribute.
-- Assigning to `$event`, `$e`, `el`, or `$el` has no effect on Nablla and should be treated as read only in handlers.
+- Assigning to `$event`, `$e`, `el`, or `$el` has no effect on Sercrod and should be treated as read only in handlers.

 #### Data updates and re-render timing

 Event handlers often mutate data.
-Nablla’s event pipeline is tuned so that:
+Sercrod’s event pipeline is tuned so that:

 - High frequency events (such as pointer moves) do **not** force heavy re-renders by default.
 - Input related events perform **lightweight** updates that keep focus stable.